-North American volumes were up 10 percent, driven by incentives to sell legacy Chrysler vehicles, but the incentives also cut into profits.
+North American volumes were up 10 percent, driven by incentives to dealers to sell legacy Chrysler vehicles, but the incentives also cut into profits.
 Earnings before interest and tax in the region dropped 18 percent to 598 million euros.

 In Latin America, revenues dropped 13 percent as vehicle shipments fell 21 percent.

 Fiat said revenues in the quarter rose to 23.3 billion euros, up 1 billion euros over the same quarter last year.

 Fiat is currently finalizing its merger with Chrysler.